Checklist: 6 to-dos for after a move

 5. Reassess your financial goals

 A new home can come along with big changes in lifestyle and priorities.
 Take a step back to take stock of how your long-term financial goals may have changed with the purchase of your new home.
 If you'd like some guidance, schedule 1:1 time with a goals coach to get started.
 U.S. Bank provides free goals coaching to help you explore and plan for the life you want to live.
+Or if you're looking for a simplified way to invest for your financial goals, Automated Investor from our affilliate, U.S. Bancorp Investments, can help your money work harder for you.

 6. Find local medical services for your family – including your pets!